cunnane/xloil/docs/source/xlOil_Python.rst

 -------------------------

 Check the `xlOil.log` file for errors.
-By default, the log file is created in the same directory as `xlOil.xll` in your python distribution.
+By default, the log file is created in the same directory as `xlOil.ini` in your AppData directory.
+If xlOil core has succesfully loaded, the worksheet function `xloLog` will tell you where this file is.

 You may need to set the python paths in the `xlOil.ini` file for xlOil to find your python distribution.